 If you're committed to starting a business, already have or just interested in investing in a better lens then you may want to check out an article by The Digital Picture.
 My personal favorites for family portraits are the Canon 70-200 mm f/2.8L and the Sigma 85 mm f/1.4 EX DG HSM (half the cost of Canon and just as nice!)
 For newborn portraits right now I use Canon 50 mm f/1.2L, but I would recommend a 35 mm f/1.4 which allows you to stay closer to the baby and get a wider shot or Canon's 24-70mm f/2.8L.
 The Sigma 35 mm f/1.4 DG HSM Art Lens is great and again half the price!

 - Understanding Light

 I'd love for you to join my closed facebook group Community Over Competition.
 Once approved (at no cost) you will be able to ask specific questions about anything you'd like!

-One of the first pictures I took with my fancy DSLR (in automatic mode) was of my son Brennan almost 8 years ago when he was just a couple weeks old.
+One of the first pictures I took with my fancy DSLR (in automatic mode) was of my son Brennan in 2008 when he was just a couple of weeks old.
 It’s not a horrible picture (although now it makes me cringe) and I’m glad I have it, but if I had just known the few tricks I am going to teach you this image would have been 1000x better!